-Situation in Alpine countries - Analysis of land use changes based on national statistical data11
+Situation in Alpine countries - Analysis of land use changes based on national statistical data12

-Germany (cf. Figure 3.2-1), Liechtenstein (cf. Figure 3.2-2) Slovenia (cf. Figure 3.2.3) and Switzerland (cf. Figure 3.2-3) show a continuous increase of settlement area over the last decades, with only minor decreases in growth rates during the recent period.
-The comparability with land use data based on cadastres (as German data) or interpretation of aerial photography (as Slovenian, Swiss and Liechtenstein data) is rather limited.
-The share of settlement and transport infrastructure area in Germany (8%) and Liechtenstein (10%) seems relatively high compared to other Alpine countries.
+Germany (cf. Figure 3.2-1), Liechtenstein (cf. Figure 3.2-2) Slovenia (cf. Figure 3.2-3) and Switzerland (cf. Figure 3.2-4) are the countries for which land use changes data are available.
+They show a continuous increase of settlement areas over the last decades, with only minor decreases in growth rates during the recent period.
+The comparability with land use data based on cadastres (as for the German data) or interpretation of aerial photography (as for the Slovenian, Swiss and Liechtenstein data) is rather limited.
+The share of settlement and transport infrastructure areas in Germany (8%) and Liechtenstein (10%) seems relatively high compared to other Alpine countries.
 But as the classifications and sources differ from country to country, a direct comparison of numbers is possibly misleading.

 The development of the settlement area has to be considered in connection with the development of population.
 In the German Alps, data show that the increase of settlement area is much higher than the population increase (cf. Figure 3.2-1).

-Agricultural area declined in Germany (to 44% in 2013), in Liechtenstein (to 33% in 2008) and in Switzerland (to 23% in 2004/09) as this land use category is most frequently converted.
+Agricultural areas have declined in Germany (to 44% in 2013), in Liechtenstein (to 33% in 2008) and in Switzerland (to 23% in the timeframe 2004/09).
+This is the land use category converted most frequently.
 In the Slovenian part of the Alps, the agricultural area stagnated at about 20% of the total area in 2016.

-In Slovenia and Switzerland, more than half of the Alpine Convention area is forest or wooded area, in Switzerland these areas increased, in Slovenia they stagnated.
+In Slovenia and Switzerland, more than half of the Alpine Convention area is forest or wooded area.
+In Switzerland these areas have increased, in Slovenia they have stagnated.
 Germany and Liechtenstein have a smaller share and a minor increase of forest area.

-In Austria, the utilized agricultural area in all LAU2 units within the Alpine Convention perimeter in Austria declined by 26% between 1999 and 2010, compared to 15% nationwide (Data of the Farm Structure Surveys 1999 and 2000).
-This is mainly due to changed entry conditions for recording the areas of Alpine pastures in 2010 (separation of fodder area, forest area and other unproductive area), which led to a serious reduction of Alpine pasture area - solely recording the fodder area in 2010 and excluding stony patches and unproductive areas covered with shrubs or trees.
-The settlement and transport area of all LAU2 units within the Alpine Convention perimeter in Austria shows an increase of 9.8% from 2001 to 2012 (regional information data derived from the real estate database of BEV - Bundesamt für Eich- und Vermessungswesen - Austrian Federal Weights and Measures Office).
+In Austria, the utilized agricultural area in all LAU2 units within the Austrian Alpine Convention area declined by 26% between 1999 and 2010, compared to 15% nationwide (data of the Farm Structure Surveys 1999 and 2000).
+This is mainly due to changed conditions for recording the areas of Alpine pastures in 2010 (separation of fodder area, forest area and other unproductive area), which led to a serious reduction of Alpine pasture area.
+In 2010 only the fodder area was recorded excluding stony patches and unproductive areas covered with shrubs or trees.
+The settlement and transport area of all LAU2 units within the Austrian Alpine Convention perimeter shows an increase of 9.8% from 2001 to 2012 (regional data derived from the Austrian Federal Weights and Measures Office real estate database).